Zacks Research Boosts Earnings Estimates for Bank of America

-Bank of America Corporation (NYSE:BAC – Free Report) – Equities researchers at Zacks Research upped their FY2025 earnings estimates for Bank of America in a note issued to investors on Wednesday, November 5th.
-Zacks Research analyst Team now anticipates that the financial services provider will post earnings of $3.81 per share for the year, up from their previous forecast of $3.66.
+Bank of America Corporation (NYSE:BAC – Free Report) – Equities researchers at Zacks Research boosted their Q2 2026 EPS estimates for shares of Bank of America in a research note issued to investors on Wednesday, November 5th.
+Zacks Research analyst Team now forecasts that the financial services provider will post earnings of $1.02 per share for the quarter, up from their prior forecast of $1.01.
 The consensus estimate for Bank of America’s current full-year earnings is $3.70 per share.
-Zacks Research also issued estimates for Bank of America’s Q3 2026 earnings at $1.11 EPS and FY2026 earnings at $4.27 EPS.
+Zacks Research also issued estimates for Bank of America’s Q1 2027 earnings at $1.00 EPS and Q3 2027 earnings at $1.32 EPS.

-A number of other equities analysts have also recently commented on BAC.
-HSBC lifted their price target on Bank of America from $51.00 to $53.00 and gave the stock a “hold” rating in a research note on Thursday, October 2nd.
-Keefe, Bruyette & Woods restated an “outperform” rating and issued a $58.00 price objective (up previously from $57.00) on shares of Bank of America in a report on Thursday, October 16th.
-Truist Financial raised their price target on shares of Bank of America from $51.00 to $56.00 and gave the company a “buy” rating in a research report on Tuesday, September 23rd.
-The Goldman Sachs Group lowered their price objective on shares of Bank of America from $60.00 to $58.00 and set a “buy” rating on the stock in a research report on Monday, October 27th.
-Finally, Morgan Stanley upped their target price on shares of Bank of America from $67.00 to $70.00 and gave the company an “overweight” rating in a report on Thursday.
-Twenty-three research analysts have rated the stock with a Buy rating and five have assigned a Hold rating to the company.
-According to MarketBeat, the company has an average rating of “Moderate Buy” and a consensus target price of $57.86.
+Other research analysts also recently issued reports about the company.
+Truist Financial upped their price target on Bank of America from $51.00 to $56.00 and gave the stock a “buy” rating in a research note on Tuesday, September 23rd.
+Wall Street Zen upgraded Bank of America from a “sell” rating to a “hold” rating in a report on Sunday, October 19th.
+Daiwa Capital Markets increased their target price on Bank of America from $54.00 to $58.00 and gave the stock an “outperform” rating in a report on Wednesday, October 8th.
+Citigroup lifted their price target on shares of Bank of America from $58.00 to $62.00 and gave the company a “buy” rating in a research report on Thursday, October 16th.
+Finally, Robert W. Baird boosted their price target on shares of Bank of America from $52.00 to $56.00 and gave the company a “neutral” rating in a research note on Thursday, October 30th.
+Twenty-three research analysts have rated the stock with a Buy rating and five have issued a Hold rating to the company.
+According to MarketBeat, Bank of America presently has a consensus rating of “Moderate Buy” and an average price target of $57.86.

 Institutional Trading of Bank of America